xing-lab-pitt/sc-dynamics-protocol/process_fastq_protocol.md

 # scRNA-seq Fastq Data Processing Tutorial
-Authors: Ke, Jiho and Sophia
+Authors: Jiho, Ke and Sophia

 In this tutorial, we mainly discuss how to obtain expression matrices, spliced and unspliced matrices from fastq outputs from 10x scRNA-seq experiments.